Abarbesgaard/Debugland/README.md

     🔍 Track method execution with clear start and end points.
     ⏱ Monitor performance by capturing execution time for methods and SQL commands.
     🛠 Debug variables by inspecting their values and changes in real time.
-    ⚡ Simplify setup: Just install, add a reference, and you're good to go!

 How to Get Started with Debugland
 1. Install the Debugland NuGet Package: